On complexity of restricted fragments of Decision DNNF: Conclusion

 It is well known that a regular resolution refutation of a \textsc{cnf} $\varphi$ can be represented as a read-once branching program whose sinks are labelled with clauses of $\varphi$.
 The constraint is that the assignment carried by each source-sink path must falsify the clause associated with the sink.
-Let us say that the a regular resolution refutation is \emph{oblivious} if the corresponding read-once branching program obeys a linear order of its variables.
+Let us say that the a regular resolution refutation is \emph{oblivious} if the corresponding read-once branching program respects a linear order of its variables.
+It is known that although being similar to \textsc{fbdd}, regular resolution has a greater intuitive similarity to $\wedge_d$-\textsc{fbdd}: in order to refute a conjunction of two variable-disjoint \textsc{cnf}s, it is enough to refute just one of them.
+Continuing this similarity to the oblivious case, we observe an intuitive similarity between $\wedge_d$-\textsc{obdd} and oblivious regular resolution.
+The \textsc{xp} lower bound for the former naturally leads to an open question whether a similar lower bound exists for the latter.